winglang/wing/rfcs/sdk-spec.md

 (Why not ECS?
-ECS is a great service, but it introduces a lot of complexity and isn't really necessary for the most common use cases (writing HTTP services Using ECS with Fargate would require possibly creating a VPC, subnets, routing table, internet gateway, security groups, load balancer, target group, cluster, task definition, service, and scaling policy.
+ECS is a great service, but it introduces a lot of complexity and isn't really necessary for the most common use cases (writing HTTP services using ECS with Fargate would require possibly creating a VPC, subnets, routing table, internet gateway, security groups, load balancer, target group, cluster, task definition, service, and scaling policy.
 That's a lot of complexity to maintain in the SDK.)